NaxeCode/pulse/README.md

 # Ground

-**Ground** is a work-in-progress financial analysis platform built as a production-minded monorepo.
+Ground is a financial analysis platform prototype.

-It combines a serverless-ready frontend, a containerized API, asynchronous Python workers, and a market-data pipeline designed for local iteration now and cloud deployment later.

-> Status: active prototype.
-The core development loop is working locally, but the product surface, analysis depth, auth, and operational hardening are still in progress.
+This repo is a monorepo with a Next.js frontend, an ASP.NET Core API, Python workers, Redis, and Postgres/TimescaleDB.
+The goal right now is not to be feature-complete.
+The goal is to have a clean local setup with the main system boundaries in place so the product can be built out without rewriting the foundation.

+It is still a work in progress.
+A lot of the product surface exists in the UI, but much of the data behind it is placeholder-backed.

-## Why This Exists
+## Stack

-Ground is structured to model a realistic financial systems stack without collapsing everything into a single service.

-- `Next.js` for the product UI
-- `ASP.NET Core` for API orchestration and business logic
-- `Redis` for lightweight job queueing
+- `apps/web`: Next.js App Router frontend
+- `apps/api`: ASP.NET Core API
-- `Python` workers for ingestion and analysis tasks
+- `services/workers`: Python workers for async jobs and analysis
+- `packages/sdk`: typed client used by the frontend
+- `packages/shared-types`: shared contracts
+- `Redis`: queueing
-- `PostgreSQL + TimescaleDB` for market time-series storage
+- `Postgres + TimescaleDB`: time-series and analysis storage
-- `Alpaca` integration points for market data and paper trading
+- `Alpaca`: market data / paper trading integration points

 ## Architecture